-Table 2 indicates that mutual funds earn, on an equal-weighted average basis, 1.16% per year from the 12 trading days surrounding their holdings' earnings announcements.
-This exceeds the corresponding market return by 56 bp, and so is an outsize average return compared to nonannouncement days.
-The raw annualized announcement return earned by the average fund manager is not significantly larger than that earned on a portfolio of firms with matching characteristics: The average BAR is an insignificant 4 bp.
+Table 2 shows that mutual funds earn, on an equal-weighted average basis, 1.16 percent per year from the twelve trading days surrounding their holdings' earnings announcements.
+This exceeds the corresponding market return by 56 basis points, and so is an outsize average return compared to non-announcement days.
+The raw annualized announcement return earned by the average fund manager is not significantly larger than that earned on a portfolio of firms with matching characteristics: the average BAR is an insignificant 4 basis points.
 Similar conclusions obtain when holdings are value-weighted in each fund-report date.

-To the extent that the BAR accurately measures the unexpected release of information, the average mutual fund, as measured by all of its holdings, does not appear to possess stock-picking ability.
+To the extent that the BAR accurately measures the unexpected release of information, then the average mutual fund, as measured by all of its holdings, does not appear to possess stock-picking ability.
 This would be consistent with the message of Jensen (1968) and many other studies on portfolio-level returns.
 But the conclusion that mutual fund managers do not have any skill is clearly premature.
 A subset may have skill, even if the average does not.
-Or, funds may hold many stocks for which they once had good information but now retain because of transaction costs or a capital gains tax overhang, an effect that would reduce the power of the tests.
+Or, funds may hold many stocks for which they once had good information but now retain because of transaction costs or a capital gains tax overhang, an effect which would reduce the power of the tests.
 We turn to these possibilities.